Your Dedicated Workers’ Compensation Attorneys

 Steps to Take if Your Claim Is Denied

 When you want to challenge a denied workers’ compensation claim, you should speak with a trusted member of our team.
 As you are facing pain from the injuries you sustained at work and are likely wondering how you will pay for the medical bills, you do not need to worry about having a denied workers’ compensation claim.
 This kind of scenario happens to many people who have been injured at work and, especially without legal representation, they do not believe it is worth fighting these claim denials.
-Our Buffalo, New York workers’ compensation lawyer believes you are worth fighting for, however, and we would like to help you when your claim was denied.
+Our Buffalo workers’ compensation lawyer believes you are worth fighting for, however, and we would like to help you when your claim is denied.

-• Contact a Lawyer
+- Contact a Lawyer

 If you weren’t already working with a workers’ compensation lawyer when you originally filed your claim, now is the time to speak with one.
 Your attorney will remind you that you have every right to appeal this claim and can work with you to make sure your appeal gets in on time and help you gather the necessary evidence.

-• Speak With the Insurance Company
+- Speak With the Insurance Company

 Your attorney will get in contact with the insurance company that denied your claim.
-While they may state why they denied it in the original letter you receive, your lawyer can press them for more information.
+While they may state why they denied it in the original letter you received, your lawyer can press them for more information.
 For example, if it was a simple filing error or you did not provide substantial information, you may have solid grounds for a successful appeal.

-• File Your Appeal
+- File Your Appeal

-Once your attorney has gathered other necessary documents and evidence for your claim, they will make the appeal.
+Once your attorney has gathered other necessary documents and evidence for your claim, they will appeal.
 It is particularly advantageous to have an attorney during this process because they will know the timeline for an appeal and will make sure you have all the necessary forms and documents.

-• Mediation
+- Mediation

 Buffalo Workers’ Compensation Infographic